 The integration of 360-Camera technology in study abroad programs present promising opportunities for enhanced learning experiences.
 First, the effectiveness of this technology heavily relies on students' familiarity and proficiency with its use.
 Despite having multiple pre-trip training sessions, where students familiarized themselves with the equipment, there may still be some variability when it comes to their technical skills and comfort levels while using the technology in a new environment.
 Leaders should be cognizant that not every student learns in the same way.
 Although pre-trip training sessions as a group are important, allowing students one-on-one with the equipment can foster independent growth.
 Second, prepare students to be comfortable in the uncomfortable.
-Integrating immersive technology during their study abroad experiences, by giving them pre-trip projects that put them into new environments where they can practice navigating uncertainty.
+Integrating immersive technologies into unfamiliar environments and cultures can be challenging.
+Allow students to fully leverage the technology during their study abroad experiences, by giving them pre-trip projects that put them into new environments where they can practice navigating uncertainty.
 Use role-playing exercises, public speaking engagements, and group activities to simulate uncomfortable situations while navigating the nuances of the technology.
 This allows students to practice and build confidence in handling such scenarios.
 Last, design customizable cultural sensitivity training specific to study abroad destinations.
 This tailored approach to training can better address the diverse cultural contexts students may encounter abroad.
 These implications highlight the importance of continuous support and adaptation in educational practices.